Captain Mainwaring: Personality

 Mainwaring's character flaws, however, are presented in a comical rather than a spiteful manner and there is often a sympathetic subtext to his own personal neuroses; it is apparent several times that he devotes his energies to his Home Guard unit for a sense of comradeship and purpose lacking in other parts of his life, such as his career and marriage.
 On one occasion when his men spurned a parade to play darts against the ARP he expressed bewilderment, saying coming to the platoon is "the highlight of my day".
 It is frequently implied that he is trapped in a loveless and unhappy marriage to Elizabeth, his unseen wife, who is domineering, neurotic and withholding of affection.
-For example, in the 6th series episode 6 "If the Cap Fits..."
+For example, in "If the Cap Fits..."
 Mainwaring reveals he learned to play the bagpipes on his honeymoon in Scotland because "there was nothing else to do".
-Captain Mainwaring's home address was 23 Lime Crescent, Walmington-on-Sea and he lived there with his wife.
+Mainwaring lives with his wife at 23 Lime Crescent, Walmington-on-Sea.
 In the episode, "My Brother and I", Mainwaring admits to Wilson that he had a lonely childhood and was devoted to his schoolwork, whereas his brother, Barry, always had friends.
 It is revealed in "Absent Friends" that Captain Mainwaring and his wife have a pet cat called Empress.
 In "The King was in his Counting House", it is mentioned that Captain Mainwaring and his wife have three goldfish.
-In "The Royal Train", Mainwaring reveals his desire to drive a train ever since he was a child and that wish comes true.
+In "The Royal Train", Mainwaring reveals his desire to drive a train ever since he was a child, and that wish comes true.

 Mainwaring has several redeeming qualities, including a deep concern for the welfare of the men under his command.
-His bravery and courage cannot be denied: he is willing to endanger himself for his country and platoon and to take the risks that he orders his men to undertake.
+His courage cannot be denied: he is willing to endanger himself for his country and platoon and to take the risks that he orders his men to undertake.
 In one episode, "The Battle of Godfrey's Cottage", the platoon thinks the Germans have invaded and Mainwaring, with his men, fights what they think is the German army but turns out to be other members of the platoon.
 He also clears bricks from a bombed-out corridor which could have fallen at any moment.
-Mainwaring insists he work in the most dangerous position even though in drawing lots he had picked the safest ("Asleep in the Deep").
+Mainwaring insists that he works in the most dangerous position even though in drawing lots he had picked the safest ("Asleep in the Deep").